Jaycode88/veg-centric-msp3/README.md

 - [CodeInstitute Python Linter](https://pep8ci.herokuapp.com/) Used to Check Python for PEP-8 Compliance.
 - [WAVE](https://wave.webaim.org/) Used to check accesability.
 - [Responsinator](http://www.responsinator.com/) Used to check responsiveness.
+- [UI.dev](https://ui.dev/amiresponsive) Used to create am I responsive image.

 ### Acknowledgements
 - I would like to thank my Code Institute mentor, [Tim Nelson](https://tim.2bn.dev/)  for his amazing help, advice and support throughout the development of this project.
 - I would like to thank [Alex K](https://calendly.com/alex_mentor) for his ongoing support.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the great advice.
+- I would like to thank [Sassan Tazayoni](https://github.com/SasanTazayoni) For his continued Motivation and insightful feedback
 - I would like to thank freinds for there on going support and reviewing of the Web App.